 Without dwelling on it, I quickly thrust my ticket for the away section in the Anfield Road into Francis’ hands.

 There was no way that I was going to allow Francis to miss out on his first ever Anfield game.
-Fran was almost stuck for words, but I shooed him away and told him to enjoy the game.
-Pete and I, once we had realised that there was no way in for us, retreated back to The Arkells, where we took our seats in a corner, drank a lager apiece and half-heartedly watched an England rugby international.
+Fran was almost stuck for words, but I shooed him away and told him to enjoy the match.
+Pete and I, once we had realised that there was no way in for us, retreated back to “The Arkels”, where we took our seats in the same corner where we were standing and sitting in 2017, drank a lager apiece and half-halfheartedly watched an England rugby international.

-We silently ascended the steps and soon found ourselves among 15,000 scousers on The Kop.
-I looked at Pete.
+In we went.
+In we fucking went.
+We silently ascended the steps and soon found ourselves among 15,000 Scousers on The Kop.
+I looked at Pete, smirking.